CarstenSchmotz/2023-AMSE-cs/README.md

 # Manual

 -First of all am automated data pipeline `AutomatedDataPipeline.py` downloads the relevant data from the internet.
 -The second part is to filter the Datatables with `tablefilter.py` which deleted redundant data.
 The tables are reduced to the summary of the year and the rows are inverse so that the data sets fits each other.

--Lastly the data is stored in `data.sqlite` for the exploration and the report.# Notes
+-Lastly the data is stored in `data.sqlite` for the exploration and the report.
+- These files are automatically enabled in the report.

 # Adtional
 Github actions are enabled to test the pipeline on every push.
 This ensures that the data is downloaded correctly.